ctp-eos/ctp-is-disclosure/CTP ENERGY: Origins of Consciousness-based (Non)Physics.md

 ### 🔺 The CTP Triad

-At its core, the CTP framework posits that the universe arises from the interplay of three energy domains:
+At its core, the CTP framework posits that the universe arises from the interplay of three energy domains *(in CTP reality-two)*:

 | Energy Type | Description |
 |-------------|-------------|